l2beat/l2beat/packages/backend/discovery/parallel/ethereum/diffHistory.md

 ### New deploys

-OneStepProofEntry, OneStepProverHostIo, OneStepProverMath, OneStepProver0, OneStepProverMemory are redeployed and Reader4844 is added to to be compatible with EIP-4844.
+OneStepProofEntry, OneStepProverHostIo, OneStepProverMath, OneStepProver0, OneStepProverMemory are redeployed and Reader4844 is added to be compatible with EIP-4844.

 - OneStepProverHostIo: Compatibility with EIP-4844, most updates are KZG-related in funtion `executeReadPreImage()`; new function `modExp256()`
 - Reader4844.sol: New unverified contract with the functions `getBlobBaseFee()`, `getDataHashes()` for reading blob data (hashes) (info from its interface)